rindPHI/NeoGrammarGraph/README.md

 ## Supported Features

-* Reachability
+* Reachability of grammar symbols.
+* Computing shortest paths between grammar symbols.
 * Export to GraphViz DOT files.

 ## Planned Features

 * Creating sub graphs
 * Filter abstraction
-* Dijkstra's algorithm for shortest paths between nodes
 * Checking whether a (sub) graph represents a tree
 * Computing k-paths (paths of exactly length k) in grammars and derivation trees, and a k-path coverage measure ([see this paper](https://ieeexplore.ieee.org/document/8952419)) of